Alnuhutecspace/Alnuhutecspace/README.md

 👋 Hi, I’m [Your Name]
-Mechanical Engineer | M.Sc. in Design & Solid Mechanics | DevOps Enthusiast
+Mechanical Engineer | MEng. in Design & Solid Mechanics | DevOps Enthusiast

-With a solid foundation in mechanical engineering and advanced studies in design and solid mechanics, I’m passionate about bridging engineering principles with modern software practices.
-Currently diving into DevOps to streamline workflows and automate infrastructure, I thrive on learning quickly and tackling new challenges.
+With a Solid Foundation in Mechanical Engineering and Advanced Studies in Design and Solid Mechanics, I’m Passionate about Bridging Engineering Principles With Modern Software Practices.
+Currently Diving into DevOps to Streamline Workflows and Automate Infrastructure, I Thrive on Learning Quickly and Tackling New Challenges.

-🚀 Fast learner | Problem solver | Always curious about new tech
+🚀 Fast Learner | Problem Solver | Always Curious about New Tech

-Let’s connect and build something amazing!
+Let’s Connect and Build Something Amazing!